 Brink Junior High eSports Information

-What is eSports?
+What is Esports?

-eSports is highly organized, competitive video gaming – multiplayer or solo.
+Esports is highly organized, competitive video gaming – multiplayer or solo.

-Benefit of eSports
+Benefit of Esports

 At Brink, we want to provide students with the skills, tools, and strategies necessary to shape their personal growth and success.
 Companies are looking for skills in critical thinking, communication, adaptability, cooperation, self-management, collaboration, and responsible technology practices.
 All of these and more are developed as players practice and compete.
 Programs around the world have reported improvement in school engagement for students who are struggling in the modern school setting.
 The support and positivity players are expected to give their teammates boosts confidence and encourages personal growth.